Manoharshrama/payment-shop/README.md

 # 💳 React Payment Method Selector
-##Project Name: Lewis-Tac-Toe is a project that creates a web based tic tac toe game in utilising React App.
+##Project Name: payment-shop is a project that creates a web based tic tac toe game in utilising React App.

 ###Student Name: Naga Manohar Sharma Sankaramanchi

 ###Credits & references:

-Majority of the code is derived from the example React Tic-tac-toe from  [Tutorial: Tic-Tac-Toe](https://react.dev/learn/tutorial-tic-tac-toe)
+Majority of the code is derived from the example React Tic-tac-toe from  [Payment-Method-Selector](https://github.com/SahiRB1104/payment-method-selector)

 # Getting Started with Create React App